esahmohammed/vpn-setup/README.md

 <p>
 In this tutorial I will be showing you how a VPN works.
-VPNs can be used to securely link to networks together from one location to another, being able to send condesne and exncrypted data to each other.
+VPNs can be used to securely link to networks together from one location to another, being able to send condensed and encrypted data to each other.
 You can use a VPN to connect to resources at your work from your own home.<br />

 Okay now that we know what a VPN is we can start by checking our current IP Address using a Virtual machine, we can use our own device but for the purpose of this tutorial I will be using a VM for privacy reasons.
 Go over to this link I have provided below and you should see your IPv4 Address as well as the City, Region and Country that you are located. https://whatismyipaddress.com/